raycast/extensions/extensions/real-debrid-manager/README.md

 - View user account info and premium status.
 - Display link hosters and remote upload quota along with remaining amount.

-# Further development

-Some ideas for further improvements:

-- [ ] Support link containers upload (RSDF, CCF, CCF3, DLC).
-- [ ] Change authentication method: The API token method is not recommended by RD because it can exposes potentially endpoints.
-None of these endpoints are used in this extension, but it's by far the easiest method to authenticate.
-- [ ] Maybe adding a torrent search functionality that ties in nicely with the existing features.
-I like the idea of a complete workflow through Raycast.